DerwenAI/cdl-2025-masterclass/README.md

 Integrating structured and unstructured data sources into high-quality knowledge graphs is an incredibly common need in production use cases.
-Downstream, there may be many patterns of usage for the KG such as graph analytics, dashboards, GraphRAG, question/answer chat bots, agents, and so on.
+Downstream there may be several patterns of usage for a high-quality KG, such as graph analytics, dashboards, GraphRAG, question/answer chat bots, agents, tools, memory, planners, and so on.

 Through this masterclass, we will leverage insights from the tutorial steps described below to identify patterns of _tradecraft_ within a graph, as a fraud analyst team at a bank would do.

-Overall, we will show how the use of available datasets with contemporary [_entity resolution_](https://senzing.com/entity-resolution-generative-ai/) enhances AI applications for more trusted outcomes, streamlined governance, better customer experiences, and accelerated innovation.
+Overall, we will show how to use open datasets with contemporary [_entity resolution_](https://senzing.com/entity-resolution-generative-ai/) to enhance AI applications for more trusted outcomes, streamlined governance, better customer experiences, and accelerated innovation.

 A tutorial in three parts: